-Most people in Taiwan to carry out a thorough cleaning of their house, representing sweeping away the bad luck, bid farewell to the old year, and get ready to welcome in the New Year with a clean environment.
+Roughly five to seven days before New Year’s Eve, most people in Taiwan will start to thoroughly clean their houses, representing sweeping away bad luck, bidding farewell to the old year, and getting ready to welcome in the New Year with a clean environment.

-One week before the New Year’s eve, my mother busy shopping for The New Year.
-She prepares reunion dinner on Chinese New Year’s Eve for four generations of family members, with a total number of fifteen adults and several children every year.
-As well as fruits, flowers, decorations, snacks, and new clothes; There is a tradition of wearing new clothes during the New Year; it symbolizes a fresh start.
-Therefore, everything you wear ideally is all new.
+In addition to cleaning and decluttering the house, most people will also start the New Year shopping, such as food for the reunion dinner, as well as fruits, flowers, decorations, snacks, and new clothes.
+There is a tradition of wearing new clothes during the New Year; it symbolizes a fresh start.
+Therefore, everything you wear ideally is all new and preferably red.

 Chinese New Year’s Eve

-My family wakes up early in the morning on New Year’s Eve.
-It is a tradition that every family members meet at the ancestral shrine; my family honors the ancestors before the Spring Festival every year, the purpose is both to remember previous generations and to ensure the continuation of the family line.
+Some traditional families will wake up early in the morning on New Year’s Eve.
+It is a family tradition that all members meet at the ancestral shrine to honor the previous generations before a new year begins.
+The purpose is to practice gratitude and ensure the continuation of the family line.

 Later that afternoon, family members will start to arrive at their parents’ home to join the reunion dinner.
-Reunion dinner is one of the significant events during the New Year.
-Many people have gone through traffic and travel for a long distance to make it for this dinner.
+The Reunion dinner on Chinese New Year’s Eve is one of the most significant events during the New Year.
+Many people have gone through traffic and traveled a long distance to attend this meal.